Search

 HarbourVest Group Overview1

-HarbourVest is an independent, global private markets firm with 40 years of experience and more than $106.9 billion of assets under management as of December 31, 2022.
+HarbourVest is an independent, global private markets firm with over 40 years of experience and more than $125+ billion assets under management as of December 31, 2023.
 Our interwoven platform provides clients access to global primary funds, secondary transactions, direct co-investments, real assets and infrastructure, and private credit.
-Our strengths extend across these strategies, enabled by our team of more than 1,084 employees, including more than 219 investment professionals across Asia, Europe, and the Americas.
-Across our private markets’ platform, our team has committed more than $55 billion to newly-formed funds, completed over $46 billion in secondary purchases, and invested over $33 billion directly in operating companies.
+Our strengths extend across these strategies, enabled by our team of more than 1,200 employees, including more than 230 investment professionals across Asia, Europe, and the Americas.
+Across our private markets’ platform, our team has committed more than $59 billion to newly-formed funds, completed over $55 billion in secondary purchases, and invested over $40 billion directly in operating companies.
 We partner strategically and plan our offerings innovatively to provide our clients with access, insight, and global opportunities.

 HarbourVest Group Locations

-HarbourVest is headquartered in Boston and has offices around the world, including: HarbourVest Partners (U.K.) Limited in London (established in 1990), HarbourVest Partners (Asia) Limited in Hong Kong (1996), HarbourVest Partners (Japan) Limited in Tokyo (2010), HarbourVest Partners, LLC Oficina de Representación in Bogotá (2011), HarbourVest Investment Consulting (Beijing) Company Limited in Beijing (2012), HarbourVest Partners (Canada) Limited in Toronto (2015), HarbourVest Partners Korea Ltd in Seoul (2015), HarbourVest Partners (Israel) Ltd in Tel Aviv (2015), HarbourVest Partners (Ireland) Limited in Dublin (2019), HarbourVest Partners (Singapore) Pte Ltd in Singapore (2021), HarbourVest Partners (Ireland) Limited, Zweigniederlassung Deutschland in Frankfurt (2021), and HarbourVest Partners (Australia) in Sydney (2022).
+HarbourVest Partners LLC is headquartered in Boston and has offices around the world, including: HarbourVest Partners (U.K.) Limited in London (established in 1990), HarbourVest Partners (Asia) Limited in Hong Kong (1994), HarbourVest Partners (Japan) Limited in Tokyo (2010), HarbourVest Partners, LLC Oficina de Representación in Bogotá (2011), HarbourVest Investment Consulting (Beijing) Company Limited in Beijing (2012), HarbourVest Partners (Canada) Limited in Toronto (2014), HarbourVest Partners Korea Ltd in Seoul (2015), HarbourVest Partners (Israel) Ltd in Tel Aviv (2015), HarbourVest Partners (Ireland) Limited in Dublin (2018), HarbourVest Partners (Singapore) Pte Ltd in Singapore (2020), HarbourVest Partners (Ireland) Limited, Zweigniederlassung Deutschland in Frankfurt (2021), HarbourVest Partners (Australia) in Sydney (2022), and HarbourVest Partners (Switzerland) GmbH in Zurich (2023).

 HarbourVest Client Base

-HarbourVest’s clients are principally institutional investors who are pension funds, endowments, foundations, and financial institutions in North America, Europe, Asia Pacific, Latin America, and the Middle East.
+HarbourVest’s clients are principally institutional investors who are pension funds, endowments, foundations, and financial institutions as well as private wealth clients in North America, Europe, Asia Pacific, Latin America, and the Middle East.

 HarbourVest’s Supply Chain